Who This Guide Is For

 | Enforce MTLS for webhooks | Restrict inbound IPs and verify certificates. |

-| Set idempotency keys | Supply keys on every transfer, users API call, and payout. |
+| Set idempotency keys | Supply keys on all write endpoints. |

 | Run load tests | Replay sandbox scenarios at production volume to validate webhook retries. |